The Lost Colony and Hatteras Island

-The Lost Colony and Hatteras Island is a book by Scott Dawson.
+The Lost Colony and Hatteras Island is a 2020 non-fiction book by Scott Dawson, a researcher from Hatteras Island.
+The book argues that the colonists of the Roanoke Colony were not lost, but were taken in by the Croatoan tribe on Hatteras Island and assimilated into their society.
+Dawson developed his hypothesis through archaeological fieldwork and historical research conducted alongside archaeologist Mark Horton of the University of Bristol and others affiliated with the Croatoan Archaeological Society.
+The book received coverage from outlets including The New York Times and The Virginian-Pilot, though some scholars questioned its conclusions, arguing that the physical evidence could be explained by trade rather than settlement.

 Synopsis

 The book attempts to dismantle the long-standing mystery of the Roanoke Colony by arguing that the colonists were taken in by the Croatoan tribe on Hatteras Island and assimilated into their society.

 Background

 Dawson, a researcher from Hatteras Island, worked with archaeologists, geologists, botanists and other researchers, including archaeologist Mark Horton from the University of Bristol, to collect evidence for the colony's fate.
 They established the Croatoan Archaeological Society, and conducted archaeological fieldwork and historical research at sites like Buxton, Frisco and Hatteras.
 Evidence of English activity on Hatteras like guns, mixed architecture, and large-scale blacksmithing during the 16th century was presented by them as proof that the colonists had moved there.

 The accounts of English explorers like Arthur Barlowe and John Lawson provided a basis for Dawson's hypothesis, including claims that blue-eyed people were found living among the Croatoans years later.